What is Moringa?

 Moringa Oleifera, commonly dubbed the ‘drumstick tree’ or ‘horseradish tree’, springs from the heart of India and has dynamically spread across the globe, taking root in countless countries.
 Moringa stands out as one of the most powerful health-boosting plants ever discovered by humans.
 While nature offers many elements with a handful of health advantages, Moringa powerfully delivers a treasure trove of benefits.
 So, when someone asks, “What is Moringa?”, the response is: Moringa is a superfood champion, packing more nutrition in its leaf than any other plant we’ve encountered.

-What is Moringa?
-Moringa is a tree with very powerful leaves!
-It is best known as an excellent source of nutrition and natural energy booster.
-This energy boost is not based on sugar, or caffeine so it is sustained.
+Moringa is a tree with incredibly potent leaves!
+It is best known as an excellent source of nutrition and a natural energy booster.
+This energy boost is not based on sugar or caffeine, so it is sustained.

 Ancient Uses & Remedies